-Determining your training needs
+Determining your development needs

-The Development Needs Analysis process supports your skills development, it can help you to reflect on which skills areas to focus on, and when.
+The Development Needs Analysis process supports your skills development; it can help you to reflect on which skills areas to focus on, and when.

-All University Graduate School workshops are always free for our postgraduate researchers.
+- Face-to-face Workshops - view our programme of workshops.
+Workshops are delivered in collaboration with Library Services and other training providers.
+All University Graduate School workshops are free for our postgraduate researchers.

-Event information- our events provide opportunities for you to develop your presentation, public engagement and networking skills, as well as raise your research profile.
+- Events - our events provide opportunities for you to develop your presentation, public engagement and networking skills, as well as raise your research profile.

 Developed and managed by the University Graduate School, in collaboration with the College of Social Sciences, the Postgraduate Certificate in Advanced Research Methods & Skills (PGCARMS) provides enhanced advanced training in research and transferable skills.
 This programme is currently available to specific doctoral researchers from CoSS, CAL and LES.

 - PGCARMS - information and eligibility requirments for PGCARMS

 Research data management services